You want smart political talk without the meltdowns?

 What made you start this?

-Well, you know, I watched doctors leaving insurance since 2000 when I was a pre-med student because it was broken then, and it only got worse.
+Well, you know, I had watched doctors leaving insurance since 2000 when I was a pre-med student because it was broken then and it only got worse.

-So over ten years, we watched a lot of different doctors try a lot of different things before coming up with our model.
+So over 10 years, we watched a lot of different doctors try a lot of different things before coming up with our model.

-Uh, and there are a lot of just wonderful doctors who we learned from in that process, and then a continual evolution of how do we find the best value for uh our patients.
+And then a continual evolution of how do we find the best value for our patients.

-And I think if we keep asking ourselves that, our our hypocritic oath should, you know, of do no harm should mean do no financial harm.
+And I think if we keep asking ourselves that, our Hippocratic oath should, you know, of do no harm should mean do no financial harm.

 Physicians should take it that proud responsibility to be looking for the lower care.

-So uh when the cost of pharmaceuticals and you negotiated what, a 95% reduction on average, is that the built-in profit if I go to a CVS or a right aid?
+So when the cost of pharmaceuticals, and you negotiated, what, a 95% reduction on average, is that the built-in profit if I go to a CVS or a right aid?

-Some of that's built in profit and and uh but I think a lot of it is built in inefficiency.
+Some of that's built-in profit, but I think a lot of it is built-in inefficiency.

-And so I um I I do think the big box stores could be a lot more aggressive on the value proposition, um, but they're not having to be.
+And so I do think the big box stores could be a lot more aggressive on the value proposition, but they're not having to be.

-So it it is a broken system leading to more expensive care with without even good profit.
+So it is a broken system leading to more expensive care without even good profit.

-But let's say once we eliminate the individual mandate, all of these solutions are gonna flourish.
+Once we eliminate the individual mandate, all of these solutions are going to flourish.

 Yes.